-Priority consideration for the Pensacola Pledge Scholarship will be given to students who have been admitted for the fall semester by March 1 and who have submitted a completed Pensacola Pledge Scholarship Application (.pdf) by March 1.
-The total award is $8,000 over a four year period ($2,000/year) and is renewable each year as long as eligibility requirements are met.
+Priority consideration for the Pensacola Pledge Scholarship will be given to students who have been admitted for the fall semester by March 1 and who have submitted a completed Pensacola Pledge Scholarship Application by March 1.
+The scholarship is valued at up to $30,000 over a four year period (up to $7,500 per year) and is renewable each year as long as eligibility requirements are met.
 The Pensacola Pledge Scholarships are awarded to incoming freshmen students who meet the below qualifications:

 - A First Time in College student (Freshman - FTIC)

-- Submitted a completed Pensacola Pledge Scholarship Application (.pdf) by March 1 to Office of Undergraduate Admissions Associate Director, Gwen Byrd, by email at firstname.lastname@example.org or faxed to (850) 474-3360
+- Submitted a completed Pensacola Pledge Scholarship Application by March 1

-- A completed application includes: a Pensacola Pledge Scholars application, two letters of recommendation and a 500-word essay on "what being a citizen of Pensacola means to me" by March 1.
+- A completed application includes: a Pensacola Pledge Scholars application, two letters of recommendation and a 500-word essay on "what being a citizen of Northwest Florida means to me" by March 1.

 Renewal Criteria - Maintaining Eligibility for Awardees